 Leaving home and travelling to study in a different country is an exciting challenge but it can be a stressful experience.
-Almost everyone experiences "cultural shock" to some degree.
+Almost everyone experiences "cultural shock" to some extent.
 Cultural shock is a term used to describe the disorientation and frustration many people experience when they enter a culture different from their own.
 It includes the shock of new unfamiliar environment, meeting a lot of new people who speak a foreign language and finding out that things are done differently.
 Separation from your family and close friends is also an important factor.

 Cultural shock can be expressed in a variety of ways.
-Symptoms may be both physical and psychological, such as: feelings of sadness, loneliness, physical aches and pains, insomnia or the desire to sleep a lot, feeling vulnerable, anger, etc. People who are experiencing culture shock complain about all aspects of life - the food, the weather, the people, and idealize their own home country.
-Many who experience it do not even realize that they are suffering from it; people often do not fully understand culture shock until they return home to their country, when they are surprised to see their own country with new eyes.
+Symptoms may be both physical and psychological, such as: feelings of sadness, loneliness, physical aches and pains, insomnia or the desire to sleep a lot, feeling vulnerable, anger, etc. People who are experiencing culture shock complain about all aspects of life - the food, the weather, the people, and they idealize their own home country.
+Many who experience it do not even realize that they are suffering from it; people often do not fully understand culture shock until they return to their home country, when they are surprised to see their own country from another viewpoint.

-The process of personal adaptation to new environment has distinct stages which last a different length of time for each one of us.
+The process of personal adaptation to a new environment has several stages which have different length by each individual: